What about “PII?” Or “PERSEC?”

 With the internet being our main way to communicate with our service members when deployed, pay your bills, share photos, and do online banking, we have to be even more cautious of what we share online.
 If you aren’t careful, each of these seemingly harmless actions can lead to over-sharing, and can put your family in danger.

-Are you doing everything you can to protect your family?
-Find out this Thursday at 3:00PM, when we bring you a live stream discussion with Former CIA and NSA Director, General Michael Hayden and one of America’s top private cyber sleuths, Kevin Mandia .
-They’ll share a real-world evaluation of threats and solutions, plus tips to keep your military family safe.
+We held a discussion with Former CIA and NSA Director, General Michael Hayden and one of America’s top private cyber sleuths, Kevin Mandia, where they shared a real-world evaluation of threats and solutions, plus tips to keep your military family safe.